-- A. At the point the student has completed high school work; the student may register to take the General Education Diploma (GED) at Santa Rosa Adult High School, Pensacola State College, Adult High School, or any other facility at which the GED program is offered.
+- A. At the point the home education student has completed high school work; the student may register to take the General Education Diploma (GED) at Santa Rosa Adult High School, Pensacola State College, Adult High School, or any other facility at which the GED program is offered.
 The GED will be awarded if a passing score is earned.
-Parent submits letter of termination to the home school office upon completion of GED. - B. Home education students will not receive a diploma from the School District of Santa Rosa County unless they withdraw from home education and enroll and take classes in a regular high school
+Parent submits "Notification of Termination of a Home Education Program" to Santa Rosa Blended Academy upon completion of GED®. - B. Home education students will not receive a diploma from the School District of Santa Rosa County unless they withdraw from home education and enroll and take classes in a regular high school program at least the entire semester in which his/her class graduates, and has earned enough credits to graduate and met all graduation requirements. - C. Home education students may choose to graduate from a regionally accredited correspondence program.
+The Florida Department of Education home school website is located at www.fldoe.org.

-- program at least the entire semester in which his/her class graduates, and has earned enough credits to graduate and met all graduation requirements. - C. Home education students may choose to graduate from a regionally accredited correspondence program.
-The Florida Department of Education home school website is located at www.fldoe.org. - D. Home education students may complete their home education high school program through a portfolio evaluation by a Florida certified teacher or standardized test score taken while in 12th grade.
+D. Home education students may complete their home education high school program through a portfolio evaluation by a Florida certified teacher or standardized test score taken while in 12th grade.
 However, a diploma from the State of Florida is not awarded.